gdtyra/gdtyra.github.io/index.md

 ### Team
 The team consisted of around 8 engineers.
 As mentioned above, the team was involved in a few different systems that don't seem particularly related and we were often focused on different things despite all sitting together.

 In my experience on other teams, the engineering and product teams work closely.
-On this team, there was more of a line drawn where the product team was not sitting in on our planning meetings or standups and I got the sense that the product team had other things going on unrelated to what we were actively working on.
+On this team, there was more of a line drawn where the product team was not sitting in on our planning meetings or stand-ups and I got the sense that the product team had other things going on unrelated to what we were actively working on.
 This was probably made worse by the fact that 2 or 3 of the engineers were senior engineers who would meet with stakeholders without the rest of the engineering team, so I always felt I was getting incomplete and second-hand information without the context I would expect.

 Still, the team had solid code review, testing, an continuous deployment practices.